collocations.org

 He turned the car in a tight circle.

-half | Antarctic, Arctic, polar
+Antarctic, Arctic, polar

-VERB + CIRCLE
+VERB + circle

-form, make | cut out
+form, make

-in a/the ~
+in a/the circle

-The children stood in a circle. | The planets move in circles round the sun.
+The children stood in a circle.

-The children stood in a circle. | The planets move in circles round the sun.
+The planets move in circles around the sun.

-~ of
+circle of

 PHRASES